I have a difficult time trying to relax. That’s why I went the route of sensory deprivation.

 MY PERSONAL EXPERIENCE WITH FLOAT TANKS

-The Float Labs owner is Crash and he looks like the kind of guy that would own a float lab.
+The Float Labs owner is Crash and he looks like the kind of guy that would own a floating lab.
 Crash is a tall lanky dude with messy brown hair and shades.
-The float lab is located on the bottom floor of a small building on a side street in Westwood, California.
-There’s no windows in the lab so only one can imagine why he’s wearing shades.
+The floating lab is located on the bottom floor of a small building on a side street in Westwood, California.
+There are no windows in the lab so only one can imagine why he’s wearing shades.

 Crash is a super cool dude, funny, and kind – we talked rock bands for a little and he went over the process with me and three other people who would be floating that day.

 I opened the door to my room and was surprised by how beautiful it was.
 I disrobed and got into the shower.
 We were told to rinse off before entering the float cabin to wash away any contaminants.